Arab separatism in Khuzestan

-Iran officially denies any discrimination or the existence of conflict within the country.
-It has however drawn strong criticism from human rights organizations including accusations of ethnic discrimination and ethnic cleansing.
+The Iranian government officially denies any discrimination or the existence of a conflict within the country.
+However, it has drawn strong criticism from some organizations, such as the International Federation for Human Rights, including accusations of discrimination and ethnic cleansing.
+In addition to the 1979 uprising, flashpoints of the separatist movement include the 2005 Ahvaz unrest, the 2011 protests, and the 2018 Ahvaz military parade attack.

 Demographic background

-Khuzestan is inhabited by many different ethnic groups including Iranian Arabs, Bakhtiari, Kurds, Qashqai people, Persians, and Armenians.
-A near totality of Arabs in Khuzestan are Shia Muslims.
+Khuzestan is inhabited by many different ethnic groups including Arabs, Bakhtiari, Kurds, Qashqais, Persians, and Armenians.
+The majority of Arabs in Khuzestan are Shia Muslims.
 Both the urban and rural areas of Khuzestan are populated with Arabs, Persians, and Lurs, who often intermarry.